The rules of The Royal Numismatic Society of New Zealand (Incorporated)

 The Auditor shall audit the Treasurer’s books and accounts and certify as to their accuracy.
 The books and accounts of the Society shall be audited at least once in each twelve months and shall be available for full and free inspection by the Auditor at any time.
 It shall be the duty of the officers and Council members to supply to the Auditor all the information concerning the affairs of the Society as may be required.

 The Council may set up a Committee of Experts for the purpose of giving considered opinions on coins, tokens, medals, banknotes and other numismatic material submitted to it.
 All such submissions and opinions shall be made and given in accordance with the appropriate Bylaws.

 The Annual General Meeting shall be held on the last Tuesday in May or on such other date in each year as the Council may determine.
 The President shall submit to the Annual General Meeting a report of proceedings during the preceding year.

-Ordinary General Meetings shall be held on the last Tuesday in each month from February to November inclusive in each year at such place as the Council may decide or at other times and places, but at least twice during each financial year of the Society, as the Council may determine.
+Ordinary General Meetings shall be held on the last Wednesday [formerly Tuesday] in each month from February to November inclusive in each year at such place as the Council may decide or at other times and places, but at least twice during each financial year of the Society, as the Council may determine.
 A notice in writing shall be sent by the Secretary to each member whose last known address is a place within a radius of forty kilometres from the meeting place, not less than seven clear days before the meeting.